 There are only 25 calories in 100g of cauliflower (as opposed to 130 calories in 100g of white rice).
 You’ll also only be getting 5g of carbs in that 100g of cauliflower while the same amount of rice has 28g of carbs.

-Cauliflower rice also has 10% of the suggested daily intake of Vitamin B6 and a whopping 80% of the suggested daily amount of Vitamin C!
+Cauliflower rice also has 10% of the suggested daily intake of Vitamin B6 and a whopping 80% of the recommended daily amount of Vitamin C!

-Can I make the stuffed pepper casserole recipe ahead of time?
+Can I make the unstuffed pepper casserole recipe ahead of time?

 Yes!
 This casserole would be great to have in your freezer for those busy days or weeks when you don’t have time to create a meal from scratch but you still want to eat healthy.